|Title:||A file format to list Python dependencies for reproducibility of an application|

 As there is no pre-existing specification regarding lock files, there are no explicit backwards compatibility concerns.

 A lock file should not introduce security issues but instead help solve them.
-By requiring the recording of hashes of code, a lock file is able to help prevent tampering with code since the hash details were recorded.
-A lock file also helps prevent unexpected package updates being installed which may be malicious.
+By requiring the recording of hashes for files, a lock file is able to help prevent tampering with code since the hash details were recorded.
+Relying on only wheel files means what files will be installed can be known ahead of time and is reproducible.
+A lock file also helps prevent unexpected package updates being installed which may in turn be malicious.

 Teaching of this PEP will very much be dependent on the lockers and installers being used for day-to-day use.
-Conceptually, though, users could be taught that the pyproject-lock.d directory contains files which specify what should be installed for a project to work.
+Conceptually, though, users could be taught that a lock file specifies what should be installed for a project to work.
 The benefits of consistency and security should be emphasized to help users realize why they should care about lock files.

 - TOML already being used for pyproject.toml

 the decision was made to go with TOML.
 There was some concern over Python's standard library lacking a TOML parser, but most packaging tools already use a TOML parser thanks to pyproject.toml so this issue did not seem to be a showstopper.
 Some have also argued against this concern in the past by the fact that if packaging tools abhor installing dependencies and feel they can't vendor a package then the packaging ecosystem has much bigger issues to rectify than the need to depend on a third-party TOML parser.

 Specifying a directory to install file to was considered, but ultimately rejected due to people's distaste for the idea.